polcats/polcats/README.md

 ###  Hello!
 I am Paul Catalan, aka [polcats][website] :computer:
 - I'm an enthusiast of various tools and tech :wrench:
 - I'm currently a software engineer for mobile and web apps :iphone:
-- I used to work as a C++ software engineer :alien:
+- I worked as a C++ software engineer for 2 years :alien:
 - I create random projects that pique my interest :art:

 ### Tools and Technologies